 Before reaching out, please review our prequalification requirements.Become a Subcontractor

 Pei Cobb Freed

-Turner provided construction management services for the National Constitution Center, a five-level, 298,000 sq. ft. structure.
-Two levels of the facility are below grade and feature parking, National Park Service facilities, a maintenance area, and NCC offices and support areas.
-The National Constitution Center is located on the northern end of Independence Mall, which is part of the larger Independence National Historical Park in downtown Philadelphia.
+The National Constitution Center (NCC) is a unique five-level, 298,000 sq. ft. facility that includes parking, a National Park Service facilities, a maintenance area, and NCC offices and support areas.
+The NCC is located on the northern end of Independence Mall, which is part of the larger Independence National Historical Park in Center City Philadelphia.

 The three stories above grade are enclosed in a contemporary limestone and glass façade, which adds a unique and dynamic feature to the landscape of Independence Mall.
 The NCC's museum/exhibit space, which includes a 3,600-seat theater, has 150,000 sq. ft. dedicated to telling the story of the federal government’s founding document hammered out by Benjamin Franklin, James Madison, George Washington, Alexander Hamilton, and 51 other delegates in the summer of 1787.